BenjaminThong/couchbase.dart/README.md

 2. install [libevent](https://github.com/libevent/libevent) required by libcouchbase
 3. set env variable DART to path of dart-sdk
 4. for mac set HEADER_SEARCH_PATHS to DART

+# Help Needed
+Drop [Benjamin](mailto:benjaminthong@gmail.com) a mail if you'd like to contribute.
+He certainly needs a hand :)